Jacques de Kadt: Fascism

 The 1930s marked a significant period in the maturation of De Kadt's thought.
 He published widely on the major political developments of the time as well as on cultural, literary and philosophical topics.
 His writings addressed not only the threat posed by Fascism and Stalinism but included a major study of Georges Sorel, and numerous articles on notable (and not so well known) political and literary figures.
 De Kadt was a prodigiously productive – if often acerbic and polemical – writer who, at his best, was a writer of great elegance and style.
 Bart Tromp, an editor of a posthumously published collection of essays, referred to him as "an Orwell of Oss".
 In Het fascisme en de nieuwe vrijheid, De Kadt predicts the coming of the Second World War, the ultimate defeat of Fascism and the emergence of the United States of America and the Soviet Union as the dominant global powers.
 The book also contains a normative defence of "western civilization" and its scientific underpinning.
 The book served as one source of inspiration for H. Floris Cohen's 1994 historiographical exploration of the 'scientific revolution'.

 Parliamentary career

 De Kadt was a Labour Party member of the Dutch parliament from 1948 to 1963.
 He served for many years as the party's principal spokesman on foreign affairs, though his outspoken stance on Indonesian independence (of which he was a vigorous early proponent) and his sharp, unqualified, opposition to Stalinism and the Soviet system ruled him out as a contender for the ministerial position that was held by Joseph Luns.
-De Kadt was a regular radio commentator during these years.
+He was a strong supporter of NATO in order to protect to protect against the USSR, and during the Korean War he proposed imprisoning 5000-10,000 communists in labour camps.
+De Kadt was a regular radio commentator for the VARA during these years.
 His contribution to Dutch public life and service was recognized in 1959 when he was awarded a knighthood in the Order of the Netherlands Lion.